thisishuey/project-phoenix/trd/project-phoenix-trd.md

 #### 4.1.1 Event Streaming Capabilities

 - **F1**: The system must consume events from Kafka topics, maintaining compatibility with existing event formats.
-- **F2**: The system must support both real-time event processing and batch processing for historical data.
+- **F2**: The system must support both real-time event processing and asynchronous processing for historical data.
 - **F3**: The system must maintain the ability to process events for all 9 current entity types.
 - **F4**: The system must support event replay capabilities for recovery and reprocessing scenarios.
 - **F5**: The system must provide mechanisms to handle both individual events and bulk events.